deemp/flakes/README.md

       - read a config - [SO](https://stackoverflow.com/a/73639034)
         - sample [action](https://github.com/br4ch1st0chr0n3/nix-vscode-marketplace/actions/runs/3160375278/workflow)

+1. `actions/checkout` doesn't pull the latest commit
+   2. If a previous job pushes to the repo, need to pull in a current job

 ## Docker

 1. Caching [trick](https://fastapi.tiangolo.com/deployment/docker/#docker-cache) - Basically, you should copy the least volatile files like `package.json` and use them as much ASAP, and the most volatile ones like general source code as late as possible.